ivarlund/LFUI-icons/README.md

  ### 3. Add a new icon

-  Export from sketch/figma and make sure to only use filled outlines with color #ff0000 to make sure that the icons use the current color ( #ff000 will be transformed to currentColor when we transform the icons to sprites).
+  Export an icon from sketch/figma and make sure to only use filled outlines with color #ff0000 to make sure that the icons use the current color ( #ff000 will be transformed to currentColor when we transform the icons to sprites).

   Place the new icon in src/{size}